makrai/notes/maynez2005-faithful-abs-summ.md

 Joshua Maynez, Shashi Narayan, Bernd Bohnet, Ryan McDonald ACL 2020, 14 pages arXiv:2005.00661 [cs.CL]

+# Abstract

 * limit of the standard likelihood training and approximate beam-search decoding
   * less human-like responses for open-ended tasks such as LM and story generat (Holtzman+ 2020; Welleck+ 2020; See+ 2019)
   * for abstractive document summarization: highly prone to hallucinate content
 * We conducted a large scale human evaluation of several neural extreme abs summ
-  * types of hallucinations they produce.
-Our human annotators found
+  * types of hallucinations they produce
   * substantial amounts of hallucinated content in all model generated summs
-  * pretrained models are better summarizers not only in terms of raw metrics, i.e., ROUGE, but also in generating faithful and factual summaries as evaluated by humans.
-Furthermore, we show that
+  * pretrained models are better summarizers not only in terms of raw metrics, i.e., ROUGE, but also in generating faithful and factual summaries
   * textual entailment measures better correlate with faithfulness than standard metrics, potentially leading the way to automatic evaluation metrics as well as training and decoding criteria